 Today, citizen scientists come from all walks of life and have many advocates in the scientific community, including current and former NFL and NBA cheerleaders in science professions who tune thousands of non-traditional audiences into citizen science; online gamers who lend their skills to specially designed programs to analyze folding protein structures and shape the building blocks of life; and students who want a more hands-on experience outside the classroom.
 Retirees, environmental justice advocates, and even prisoners are getting involved.

-SciStarter provides a database of more than 600 active, searchable projects.
+SciStarter provides a database of more than 1500 vetted, searchable projects and events.

 Today’s opportunities to participate in citizen science are boundless.
 Odds are there is a citizen science project that coincides with any hobby, interest, or curiosity that you may have.
 Participating is easy!
 Often, you can use your mobile phone or the internet to collect and submit observations and to see results.
 These emergent, accessible platforms make it possible to help the USGS measure and record earthquake tremors; join NASA's effort in counting passing meteors, and even help monitor noise and light pollution in our communities.
 Platforms like Project NOAH, SciSpy and iNaturalist provide free mobile apps for participants to share photos and observations of wildlife and nature in their backyards, cities, and towns.
 For some projects, like YardMap, volunteers literally don't have to go farther than their own backyards to contribute!